 This month’s news bulletin includes an announcement on our Hoehn Buick-Cadillac Service Building and Parking Structure Addition along with an article on this year’s improvement projects constructed in Stadium 1 at the Indian Wells Tennis Garden.
-This year we modified the court and seating to improve the sight lines, added a Champion’s Box and Club as well as built a VIP Entrance Building.
+This year we modified the court and seating to improve the sightlines, added a Champion’s Box and Club as well as built a VIP Entrance Building.
 Most of these improvements will be visible during the worldwide television broadcast of the BNP Paribas Open.

-As is our custom, we have listed birthdays over the last couple months of our growing staff!
+As is our custom, we have listed birthdays over the last couple of months of our growing staff!
 Please keep your comments and suggestions on our news bulletin coming!
 We appreciate the comments and use the suggestions to improve our news bulletin.

 WLC is Awarded the Hoehn Buick-Cadillac Service Building and Parking Structure Addition

-We were awarded the Hoehn Buick-Cadillac Service Building and Parking Structure Addition located in Car Country Carlsbad on approximately a 3.0 acre site.
+We were awarded the Hoehn Buick-Cadillac Service Building and Parking Structure Addition located in Car Country Carlsbad on approximately a 3.0-acre site.
 The showroom building and adjacent site improvements were renovated in 2015 however, the scope of this project is still quite large.
 The project consists of demolition of the existing Parts & Services Buildings, totaling approximately 19,093 square feet, and replace it with a new building that has 2 levels of parking.
 This new structure will be approximately 74,695 square feet not including the rooftop parking level which is approximately 35,439 square feet.
 This will bring the total square footage to 110,134.
 The proposed area for the building and adjacent new site improvements is 1.29 acres.
-The first floor of the building will consist of 38 service bays; lifts, alignment, wash and details, oil compressor areas, technician restrooms and lockers, break room, parts storage department, parts boutique, offices as well as passenger elevator and stairs.
-Additionally there will be a bin-supported parts mezzanine.
+The first floor of the building will consist of 38 service bays; lifts, alignment, wash and details, oil compressor areas, technician restrooms, and lockers, break room, parts storage department, parts boutique, offices as well as passenger elevator and stairs.
+Additionally, there will be a bin-supported parts mezzanine.

 This award would have not been possible without the Horine Group.
 This will be our 12th project with the Horine Group and we could not be more thankful for the opportunities that they have provided to us.
-Also a huge congratulations to our employees who helped make this possible; Dean Schumacher, Charley Lowe, Beth Hicks, Scott Zuppan, Barbara Thomsen, Dan Poulton, Stacey Hermanson, Brianne Searl and Tan Pham.
+Also a huge congratulations to our employees who helped make this possible; Dean Schumacher, Charley Lowe, Beth Hicks, Scott Zuppan, Barbara Thomsen, Dan Poulton, Stacey Hermanson, Brianne Searl, and Tan Pham.

 WLC finishes 2016 Stadium 1 Court Renovations